Mathematics-in-Oncology/ComputationalColonicCrypts/README.md

 ### Execute the code
 The main file is *crypt/test/cell/TestColonicCryptSimulation.hpp*

-If you want to have a new build folder, create an empty `chaste_build_lynch` directory outside the source directory and change into it:
+We recommend creating a new build folder, e.g. create an empty `chaste_build_lynch` directory outside the source directory and change into it:

     mkdir /path/to/chaste_build_lynch